 The good news is, you can probably fix errors on your credit report fairly easily once you know how to go about getting the businesses or banks that reported inaccurate or incomplete information to correct it.

 Learn how to dispute errors and correct information on your credit report below.

 Click here to sign up for our free financial education email course.

 1. Obtain a free copy of your credit report

 First things first.
-Request a free copy of your credit report from all three major credit reporting bureaus at AnnualCeditReport.com, verifying that your name, address phone number and all account information is correct.
+Request a free copy of your credit report from all three major credit reporting bureaus at AnnualCreditReport.com, verifying that your name, address, phone number, and all account information are correct.